-Work-cycle Scenario for the RDM
+Work-cycle Scenario for the rotary drum mower

-A successful design process for a machine system aims to provide intended functionally and durability within the specified design limits in the prescribed operation.
+A successful design process for a machine system aims at providing intended functionality and durability within the specified design limits in the prescribed operation.
 From a durability perspective, the machine is assessed throughout by a strength-based design analysis process and it is expected that this will enable failure-free operation during the peak physical loading conditions.
-In the scope of the design assessment for the mower utilised in this paper, in order to adhere to design demands, the total work cycle of the machine including stationary position, transportation and harvesting operation should be clearly described.
+In the scope of the design assessment for the mower utilized in this paper, in order to adhere to design demands, the total work cycle of the machine including stationary position, transportation and harvesting operation should be clearly described.
 In this regard, a total work cycle scenario describing the RDM's operational circumstances was framed in this study.
-In this scenario, the machine's physical load conditions were assessed for three loading features: (1) in-garage static linkage position; (2) during transportation; (3) during harvesting operation.
+In this scenario, the machine's physical load conditions were assessed for three loading features: i) in-garage static linkage position; i) during transportation; iii) during harvesting operation.
 This paper covers the structural strength analysis of the machine during harvesting operations.
-In-garage static linkage position and during the transportation on the way to the agricultural field were considered in another study (has not been published yet), which is not in the scope of this paper.
+In-garage static linkage position and during transportation on the way to the agricultural field were considered in another study (that has not been published yet), which is not in the scope of this paper.
 The framed total work cycle scenario for the RDM is illustrated schematically in Figure 2.